zilnhoj/verify_reporting/README.md

 - if you don't want to use ipython type python data_to_scripts.py
 - enter the start date for the week you are running the report for in the format yyyy-mm-dd
 - enter the end date for the week you are running the report for in the format yyyy-mm-dd

+# Adding serivces

+When new services are added to Verify you need to update some files in the [config folder](https://github.com/zilnhoj/verify_config_files) in order to include these new new servcies in your reporting.

+Instructions on what you need to do is available at the repository